OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 Manage Slurm *user* fairshare, QOS and limits:

-* Create, update or delete Slurm users as defines in the system passwd database.
+* Create, update or delete Slurm users as defined in the system passwd database.
 * Update users' fairshare, QOS and limits configurations.

 Usage: